On $H$-Topological Intersection Graphs: FPT results via clique-treewidth graph classes

 The concept of \emph{treewidth} was introduced by Robertson and Seymour~\cite{robertson1984graph}.
 A {\em tree decomposition} of a graph $G$ is a pair $({X}, T)$, where $T$ is a tree and ${X}=\{{X}_i \mid i\in V(T) \}$ is a family of subsets of $V(G)$, called \emph{bags}, such that (1) for all $v \in V(G)$, the set of nodes $T_v = \{i \in V(T) \mid v \in {X}_i\}$ induces a non-empty connected subtree of $T$, and (2) for each edge $uv \in E(G)$ there exists $i \in V(T)$ such that both $u$ and $v$ are in ${X}_i$.
 The maximum of $|{X}_i|-1$, $i\in V(T)$, is called the {\em width} of the tree decomposition.
 The {\em treewidth}, $\tw(G)$, of a graph $G$ is the minimum width over all tree decompositions of $G$.

 An easy lower bound on the treewidth of a graph $G$ is the size of the largest clique in $G$, i.e., its clique number $\omega(G)$.
 This follows from the fact that each edge of $G$ belongs to some bag of $T$ and that a collection of pairwise intersecting subtrees of a tree must have a common intersection (i.e., they satisfy the Helly property).
-With this in mind, we say that a graph class $\calG$ is \emph{treewidth-bounded} if there is a function $f: \mathbb{N}\rightarrow \mathbb{N}$ such that for every $G \in \calG$, $\tw(G) \leq f(\omega(G))$.
+With this in mind, we say that a graph class $\calG$ has the \emph{clique-treewidth property}\footnote{In our prior work~\cite{ChaplickZ17}, we referred to this as being \emph{treewidth-bounded}, but have changed the name to be consistent with other parameter-treewidth bounds given in \emph{bidimensionality theory}~\cite{parametertreewidth2004}.} if there is a function $f: \mathbb{N}\rightarrow \mathbb{N}$ such that for every $G \in \calG$, $\tw(G) \leq f(\omega(G))$.
 This concept generalizes the idea of $\calG$ being \emph{$\chi$-bounded}, namely, that the \emph{chromatic number} $\chi(G)$ of every graph $G \in \calG$ is bounded by a function of the clique number of $G$.
 In particular, the chromatic number of a graph $G$ is bounded by its treewidth since a tree decomposition $(X,T)$ of $G$ is a $T$-representation of a chordal supergraph $G'$ of $G$ where $\omega(G') = \tw(G)+1$, i.e., $\chi(G') = \tw(G)+1$ since chordal graphs are perfect.
-It was recently shown that the graphs which do not contain \emph{even holes} (i.e., cycles of length $2k$ for any $k\geq 2$) and \emph{pans} (i.e., cycles with a single pendent vertex attached) as induced subgraphs are treewidth bounded by $f(\omega) = \frac{3}{2}\omega -1$~\cite{cameron2015structure}.
+It was recently shown that the graphs which do not contain \emph{even holes} (i.e., cycles of length $2k$ for any $k\geq 2$) and \emph{pans} (i.e., cycles with a single pendent vertex attached) as induced subgraphs have their treewidth bounded by $f(\omega) = 3\omega/2 - 1$~\cite{cameron2015structure}.
+For a function $f: \mathbb{N} \rightarrow \mathbb{N}$, we use $\calG_f$ to denote the class of graphs $G$ where $\tw(G) \leq f(\omega(G))$.
+Each class \graphs{H} is known to be a subclass of $\calG_f$ for certain linear functions $f$, as in the following lemma.